-You are going to love this Crunchy Apple Crisp!
+You are going to love this Crunchy Apple Crisp recipe!
 When you're eating cooked apples, you have to have some crunch to go with the softness of the fruit, right?
 I found the perfect ingredient for a crunchy topping!

 You've probably seen the apple crisp recipe with oats and butter, but this one uses crunchy cheese crisps, which give this dessert more of a grown-up flavor and serious crunch.

 A few years ago I found Emeril's recipe for apple pie, and I'll never put uncooked apples in a pie shell again.
 It's foolproof to cook the apples ahead of time, so that's the way I make my crisp, too.

 After visiting with John Wm.
 Macy's at the Fancy Food Show in New York City as part of the Mom Blog Tour, I immediately started thinking about how I could incorporate the crunchy goodness of the cheese crisps into my apple crisp.